Spring rose care does not start in the spring. Growing roses are an all-season crop – the most continuous one in flowerdom.

 The amount of pruning for each plant will depend upon general climatic conditions, the vigor of growth, and variety, so it is not possible to make hard and fast rules.

 Pruning cuts, especially in hard pruning, are best made above a bud pointing out, so the new branches will tend to make a spreading, open plant.
 However, this cannot always be done.

-What is of great importance is that each cut be made just above the bud (1/4″ inch or less), and with a sharp knife or shears that will leave a clean, smooth surface that will callus quickly.
+What is of great importance is that each cut is made just above the bud (1/4″ inch or less), and with a sharp knife or shears that will leave a clean, smooth surface that will callus quickly.

 Floribundas require little pruning except to remove the oldest canes and maintain fairly open plants.
 Shrubs and most old-fashioned roses need even less.